Daytripper

 On this page:

-I recently quit my job to explore some projects of my own.
+A year ago I quit my job to explore some projects of my own.
 In the past, I’ve worked at Neuralink, Hack Club, Replit, and Redwood Research.
+I am a fellow of Lux, Human Capital, and Interact.

 I spend a significant portion of my time writing code and creating with technology.
 I believe in having passion for your craft and attention to detail.
 Since I just adore building things, I have a huge amount of side projects that I don’t really know what to do with!
 You can see an abridged list of stuff I’ve done if you’re interested.